samdotme/makethejump-frontend/README.md

 Then change `NEXT_PUBLIC_AUTHOR_NAME` to be your name.

+## Install packages

+You'll need to install local packages to support the application.
+This can be accomplished with the following command:

+    npm install

 ## Run Locally

 To start the project locally, you can run the following command: